 Accessibility considerations of IoT applications and services

-This clause illustrates relationship between accessibility and IoT applications and services using examples and use cases.
-Also, categories of IoT accessibility requirements are addressed.
-The scope of this Recommendation should not be bound by a certain type of disability, and the list below will be amended and added to in the future.

-Examples of accessibility applications and services using IoT

 There are many possible IoT applications and services in various environments that provide accessibility services such as home automation services, IoT for work environments, transportation services, etc. For example, home automation services can increase the capacity for independent living for persons with disabilities, persons with age related disabilities and those with specific needs.

 Home automation services can utilize an IoT platform to control the environment of inside a house and many devices within it.
 This service can provide the status of home appliances and provide services that can control these home appliances remotely using a user interface attached to the IoT platform.
 Moreover, sensory environmental data and parameters of home environments such as room and outside temperature and air pollution conditions of the city retrieved from the outside sources also can be monitored.